Vast and spectacular, Australia offers amazing experiences for younger visitors.

 Experience Australian life in the bush on one of the country's cattle, sheep or even camel stations.
 They are just like farms but often on a very grand scale (for example Anna Creek Station in South Australia is larger than Israel and roughly the same size as Rwanda).
-Stations such as Goodwood Station and Pimpara Lake Station, both in outback New South Wales, offer the chance to stay in wool shearers' cottages, campsites, huts or lodges, and allow family visitors to help feed the animals, or try riding a camel or a horse.
+Stations like Pimpara Lake Station in outback New South Wales offer the chance to stay in wool shearers' cottages, campsites, huts or lodges, and allow family visitors to help feed the animals or try riding a camel or a horse.
 Bullara Station, near the town of Exmouth in Western Australia, even has an outdoor bathroom so you can shower under the stars.
 Bullara is located on the coastline of World Heritage Ningaloo Reef, one of the few places on earth where you can swim with whale sharks.

-Experiencing Australia's beach culture of sand, surf and sunshine is a must on any visit, and surfers from all over the world are drawn to the particular beauty of Byron Bay, just over an hour's drive south from the Gold Coast.
+Experiencing Australia's beach culture of sand, surf and sunshine is a must on any visit, and surfers from all over the world are drawn to the particular beauty of Byron Bay, just over a one-hour drive south from the Gold Coast.
 The aquatic opportunities are endless here, with snorkelling and surfing some favourites for families.
 Beginners are welcome to try some time on a surfboard, with plenty of surf schools welcoming children and families for a single, fun taster lesson, or several, to really work on those skills.
 Operators such as Soul Surf School and Let's Go Surfing can teach children over seven years of age, or families wanting a lesson together.
 If you'd rather explore under the waves, there are several snorkelling tours available for children over five years old.
 Alternatively, simply hit the beach with a pair of goggles and flippers and start swimming through the underwater world.

 Thredbo, a Snowy Mountains resort in New South Wales, is a popular destination for skiers and snowboarders, who love to cruise down the mountain's many ski trails.
-But over the warmer months (mid-November to 1 May), adventurers swap their snow gear for two wheels.
+But over the warmer months (mid-November to May), adventurers swap their snow gear for two wheels.
 The chairlift takes riders every day to the top of 25 kilometres (16 miles) of trails, including cross-country, downhill and BMX-style tracks.
 Hire a bike and sign up for lessons and tours at Thredbo MTB, practise on jumps and ladder bridges in Snowgums Skills Park or participate in a Freeriders day for kids aged 10 to 15.
 Of course, if you visit during a white winter, there are plenty of kids programs for learning to carve the snow.